Utkarsh731/python-interview-coding/README.md

 q14.
 Reverse the bits of an 32 bit unsigned integer A

 q15.
 Given a string, check if it is a palindrome by ignoring spaces.
 E.g. race car would be a palindrome.

+q16.
+You have an array of n elements, and a sum.
+Check if any 2 elements in the array sum to the given sum.